-BMC expressed an unqualified opinion, stating that costs claimed by DAI on in-scope contracts and subcontracts for the FY 2017 are allowable, allocable, and reasonable in accordance with contract terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable, in all material respects.
+BMC expressed an unqualified opinion, stating that costs claimed by DAI on in-scope contracts and subcontracts for the FY 2018 are allowable, allocable, and reasonable in accordance with contract terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
 The auditor did not question any costs or identify any findings that are required to be reported under government auditing standards.